AIBootcamp-Group2/w2_project/README.md

 2.Observational comedy
 3.Wordplay comedy

-In additon, we offered different tones to the user such as:
+In addition, we offered different tones to the user such as:
 1. Happy
 2. Sad
 3. Sarcastic